salmayasser23/Gym-Management-System-API/README.md

 ### LINQ
 Used for querying, filtering, and projecting entities into DTOs.

-### Git and GitHub
-Used for version control and source code hosting.

 ### Visual Studio Code
 Used as the development environment.